TWO STREAMS AVAILABLE | ALL 2 YEARS IN DURATION | MOSTLY ONLINE LIVE AND INTERACTIVE LEARNING WITH SOME FACE TO FACE INTENSIVES

-While applications for the core programs have closed, there are spaces available in a range of FSI groups and activities throughout the year which count as Recognised Prior Learning toward future applications to the core programs.
+If you are unsuccessful in securing an immediate place in the programs, there are spaces available in a range of FSI groups and activities throughout the year which count as Recognised Prior Learning toward future applications to the core programs.
 All FSI Workshops, Reading Groups, Family of Origin Research Groups and FSI Clinical Supervision Groups completed up to 8 years prior to enrolment all count as Recognised Prior Learning (RPL) towards core programs.
 This allows opportunity for people to choose workshops they are interested in, and space out their learning by enrolling in one-off groups and programs that still count toward a core program.

 The next intake for core programs will be for January 2023.
 Applications for the 2023 intake are open throughout the year and will close 30 September 2022.

 Applications for the Advanced Certificate in Couple and Systems Family Therapy and the Certificate in Family Systems Theory and Application are welcome and places will be offered in November 2022 based on the following:

 Amount of RPL points the candidate has at the time of application